TerraTonic Biochar

 Watering after Application

-Thoroughly water the soil or compost materials after applying biochar.
+Thoroughly water the soil or compost materials after applying biochar and layering it into your planting area.

 Applications of TerraTonic Biochar